By Deborah Stone, Cruise Critic contributor

-The ship, which is the second ship of this size for P&O Cruises (the first was sister ship Ventura, which was launched in 2008), will be familiar to fans of Princess cruises, as it is built on the same design as Princess' Grand-class ships.
-Yet Azura definitely oozes P&O Cruises' traditional style: full dress codes, afternoon tea, deck games and ballroom dancing.
-Dancing is especially popular.
-Within 24 hours we had seen passengers dancing along to a band in the atrium twice and dancing sessions featured prominently in the daily programme.
+The ship, which is the second ship of this size for P&O (the first was sister ship Ventura, which was launched in 2008), will be familiar to fans of Princess Cruises, as it is built on the same design as Princess' Grand-class ships.
+Yet Azura definitely oozes P&O's traditional style: full dress codes, afternoon tea, deck games and ballroom dancing.
+Dancing is especially popular, and dancing sessions feature prominently in the daily programme.
 There is always something happening on one of the ship's three dance floors, including the wooden one in the atrium, which hosts regular dance evenings.

-While these much-loved favourites strike a chord with P&O Cruises aficionados, some innovative firsts, such as new dining venues and entertainment options, are exciting repeat passengers and attracting new ones to P&O Cruises.
-Many of these features -- such as SeaScreen (the new outdoor cinema) and the adults-only Retreat sun deck -- have been borrowed from sister line Princess.
+While these much-loved favourites strike a chord with P&O aficionados, some innovative firsts, such as new dining venues and entertainment options, are exciting repeat passengers and attracting new ones too.
+Many of these now established features -- such as SeaScreen (the new outdoor cinema) and the adults-only Retreat sun deck -- have been borrowed from sister line Princess.

 Azura Fellow Passengers

-During the summer and school holidays, Azura is a ship for all -- families, couples, friend groups and seniors.
-During our July cruise, there were 600 children onboard.
-Out of season, the ship is geared more to couples.
+Azura's increasing number of mini-cruises are popular with younger folk, including 40-somethings.
+Azura is also popular with solo passengers thanks to its 18 purpose-built single cabins and activities for single travelers.
 The welcome mat is rolled out for solo passengers, as the ship offers singles meet-ups, including a number of solo afternoon tea parties and "travelling alone" get-togethers with crew and officers.